svcnygard2/Unit-14---LSTM-Stock-Predictor/README.md

 The closing price model tracks actual values better over time.
 The plot shows that well and the variance in the closing compared to the FNG is better (10-Day Closing Variance - 2140; 10-Day FNG Variance - 5325).
 ### Which window size works best for the model?
 The window size that worked best for the model was the 5-day window because the variance is 1976 whereas the the variance in a 10-day window is 2140.
+## Tips:
+- Remember to restart kernel incase of "bugs".
+- Type "conda activate pyvizenv" in your terminal before opening these notebooks.